canada-ca/open-source-logiciel-libre/README.md

 ([Français](#logiciels-libres))

-# Policy Instruments (Draft) - Instruments de politiques (Ébauche)

 ## Open Source Software

-Government of Canada draft requirements for open source use, contribution and creation.
+Government of Canada **draft** requirements for open source use, contribution and creation.

+The Government of Canada has been using Open Source Software as part of its technology ecosystem for years and is increasingly relying on them for its successful service delivery.
+As part of its commitment to become a Digital Government, it has to also contribute back to external projects as well as release its own source code under Open Source Licences.
+It is committed to doing so in a manner that is compatible with core administrative law principles such as transparency, accountability, legality and procedural fairness.

 ### English Content